The 20th annual Wake the Desert tournament

 “Great people, you’ll see all the kids out here.
 It’s a family sport, from the kids to the elderly.
 I guess I can be considered an elderly since that I’m 63 years old,” mentioned Scott Leason, who is a Blind Wakeboard Competitor.
 He was the first competitor in history to participate in WWA’s Western Regional Championships.

-This event also includes music, food and vendors selling athletic gear.
+This event is free to the public, but it costs $75 dollars for participants.
+It also includes music, food and vendors selling athletic gear.
 Most importantly, you can’t put a price on feeling right at home.

 “I just tell everybody that physical fitness is the best medicine out there and being involved with sports, you meet a lot of great people.
 It’s the one place I can forget about being blind,” expressed Leason.